bakercms/BakerCMS-Plugins/domain_results/readme.txt

-Domain Results Plugin for Hotaru CMS
+Domain Results Plugin for Baker CMS
 --------------------------------
 Created by: Nick Ramsay